intel-retail/automated-self-checkout/docs_src/pipelinebenchmarking.md

 ```

 where, the configurable input parameters include:

+- `--performance_mode` configures the scaling governor of the system.
+Supported modes are performance and powersave (default).
 - `--logdir` configures the benchmarking output directory
 - `--duration` configures the duration, in number of seconds, the benchmarking will run
 - `--init_duration` configures the duration, in number of seconds, to wait for system initialization before the benchmarking metrics or data collection begins